DanHodges/TheologicalDictionary/Alexander.md

 # Alexander
-Definition of Alexander coming soon.
+The definition of Alexander is coming soon!